Democratizing K-12 Computer Science Education

-Computer Science (CS) is a field in which students of color, low-income, and female students are underrepresented.
-In our UCLA Center X Computer Science Equity Project, we attend to this underrepresentation by addressing the interaction of structural inequalities (access to courses, teachers), belief systems (stereotypes about what type of student can excel in CS), classroom pedagogy, and larger educational policies that impact which students do (and which students do not) learn computer science.
-Additionally, as CS opportunities begin to scale through our public school systems, we work to ensure that equity is consistently kept at the center of all efforts.
+Our project attends to this production of inequality in computer science by addressing the interaction of structural inequalities (access to courses, teachers), belief systems (stereotypes about what type of student can excel in CS), classroom pedagogy, and larger educational policies that impact which students do (and which students do not) learn computer science.
+Additionally, as CS education begin to scale through our public K-12 school system, we work to ensure that equity is consistently kept at the center of all efforts.

 As of 2018, the Center X CS Equity Project is currently focused on Research and Policy that can strengthen the movement to democratize K-12 CS knowledge and to broaden participation in computing.
 See below.

 REAL-CS is a National Science Foundation collaboration between UCLA and University of Oregon partners.
 REAL-CS consists of three strands of work:

 - Strand #3 is research focused on centering the voices, perspectives, and experiences of youth underrepresented in CS who are taking ECS and Advanced Placement Computer Science Principles courses.
 We seek to understand what factors most impact their engagement, sense of agency, and identity with CS.
 Through Research Practice Partnerships with local districts, we will be collecting and analyzing data to learn from students’ experiences on the West Coast, Deep South, and Northeast.
 This strand is supported by both the NSF and the Gates Foundation and led by UCLA.
 See the REAL-CS Student Voices website.